vzhou842/victorzhou.com/content/posts/2019-03-01-neural-network-from-scratch.md

 ### Code: MSE Loss

-Let's throw together some code to calculate loss for us:
+Here's some code to calculate loss for us:

 ```python
 import numpy as np